Marker Logo

 this page online

-other markers are within 2 miles of this marker, measured as the crow flies.
-Mt.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Mt.
 Zion Rosenwald School (within shouting distance of this marker); Red Doe (approx. 0.4 miles away); Mars Bluff Rice Growers (approx. one mile away); Hewn-Timber Cabins (approx. 1.2 miles away); Francis Marion Memorial Highway (approx. 1.3 miles away); Gregg-Wallace Farm Tenant House (approx. 1.6 miles away); Atomic Bomb Accident at Mars Bluff, March 11, 1958 (approx. 1.6 miles away); Mars Bluff (approx. 1.9 miles away).
 Touch for a list and map of all markers in Mars Bluff.

 Mt.
 Zion Methodist Church Marker (reverse) image.
 Click for full size.

-Photographed By Cindy Bullard, October 27, 2010
+Photographed by Cindy Bullard, October 27, 2010

 2. Mt.
 Zion Methodist Church Marker (reverse)